-Parental Factors

-- · History of abuse parent or child
+Parental Factors ш history of abuse - parent or child

-- Severe health problems
+Severe health problems

-- Substance abuse
+Substance abuse

-- Partner abuse
+Partner abuse

-- Difficulty controlling anger or aggression
+Difficulty controlling anger or aggression

-- Feelings of inadequacy, low self-esteem
+Feelings of inadequacy, low self-esteem

-- Lack of knowledge or awareness of child development
+Lack of knowledge or awareness of child development

 A young, immature, developmentally delayed parent

-- History of postpartum depression
+History of postpartum depression

-- History of crime
+History of crime

-- Lack of parent literacy
+Lack of parent literacy

-Social/Family Factors

-- Family breakdown
+Social/Family Factors Family breakdown

-- Multiple births
+• Multiple births

-- Several children close in age
+Several children close in age

-- A special needs childAn unwanted child
+A special needs child

+An unwanted child

-- · Personality and temperament challenges in child or adult
+Personality and temperament challenges in child or adult

-- Mental or physical illness, or special needs of a family member
+Mental or physical illness, or special needs of a family member

-- Alcohol or drug abuse
+Alcohol or drug abuse

-- · Lack of a support network or caregiver relief
+Lack of a support network or caregiver relief

-- Inadequate social services or supports to meet family's needs
+Inadequate social services or supports to meet family's needs

-- Prematurity and low birth weight
+Prematurity and low birth weight

-Economic Factors

-- Inadequate income
+Economic Factors Inadequate income

-- Unemployment
+Unemployment

-- Business failure
+Business failure

-- Debt
+Debt

-- Inadequate housing or eviction
+Inadequate housing or eviction

-- Change in economic status related to immigration
+Change in economic status related to immigration

 The family physician or paediatrician is an important contact for all health issues.
-If families indicate that they are stressed by one or more of the red flags, family assessments are available through the Healthy Babies, Healthy Children Program at 1-800-361-5653, the Children's Aid Society 1-800-718-3850, or Jewish Family & Children's Services (905) 882-2331.
+If families indicate that they are stressed by one or more of the red flags, family assessments are available through the Healthy Babies, Healthy Children Program at 905-666-6200, the Children's Aid Society 1-800-718-3850.
+If a family needs to speak with a Public Health Nurse they may also call the Durham Region Health Connection Line, 905-666-6241.

 Adapted from "A Curriculum for Training Public Health Nurses Conducting Postpartum Home Visits", Invest in Kids, 2000.
+Reviewed by the Durham Health Department